Royal Palace of Rabat: Design and construction

-The palace sits at the end of the mechouar, a large parade ground also containing a small mosque.
-The mechouar is used for large public assemblies, such as the return from exile of Mohammed V in 1955.
+The palace sits at the end of the mechouar, a large parade ground.
+The mechouar is used for large public assemblies.
+It also contains the main Friday mosque of the palace district, the Ahl Fas Mosque.

 As well as living space for the king and the royal family, there is accommodation for the Moroccan Royal Guard.
 The palace complex also contains the Collège Royal, a school for senior members of the royal family, a cookery school, and a ground floor library built to contain the manuscript collection of Hassan II.

-There are extensive gardens and grounds surrounding the palace, the design of which was influenced by French formality, traditional Arabic motifs and local horticulture.
+There are extensive gardens and grounds surrounding the palace, the design of which was influenced by French formality, traditional Arabic designs, and local horticulture.